j-d-carmichael/quilk/README.md

 1. The babelify_vendor module now knows when and when not to rebuild during quilk watch.
 1. More in the readme.
+1. General code inspection cleanup.
+1. Added a small timeout in the copy module.
+When watching on machines with slower HDD the empty would call the callback but the HDD had not actually finished.
+The timeout appears to have fixed this.

 ### Tips